rafaelmoschopoulos/md5checker.net/README.md

 - Windows 7 operating system or later.
 - A modern version of the .NET Framework Runtime (recommended: v4.8)

-### Copyright disclaimer
-Even though this program as a whole was developed my me and an exact copy of it won't be found anywhere else on the internet apart from this repository, the most important part of its code (the one that is responsible for calculating the hash sum) was not originally written by me.
-This program was one of my first programming attempts so I followed a video tutorial on how to implement the hash sum calculator function.
-Back then I didn't even understand the MD5 algorithm.
-For that reason, I reckon that it is unfair to say that I own the code, so anyone who shows interest in this project is free to clone it and modify it and/or copy parts of its code on their own account.

 ### Special thanks
 Spacial thanks to Dan Wager from the "Better Coder" YouTube channel for publishing their tutorial on the C#.NET implementation of the MD5 hash sum calculating function. ([video](https://www.youtube.com/watch?v=9MJAUL7G49w)).